Mi Pueblo Food Center: Bankruptcy

 On July 22, 2013, Mi Pueblo filed for Chapter 11 bankruptcy.
-Less than a year later, on June 4, 2014, Mi Pueblo announced that they formally emerged from Chapter 11 reorganization after receiving $56 million in financing from Chicago- based investment firm Victory Park Capital (VPC) As part of the restructuring, Javier Ramírez was appointed as president and CEO, succeeding Juvenal Chávez who was named chairman of the board.
+Less than a year later on June 4, 2014, Mi Pueblo announced that they formally emerged from Chapter 11 reorganization after receiving $56 million in financing from Chicago- based investment firm Victory Park Capital (VPC).
+As part of the restructuring, Javier Ramírez was appointed as president and CEO, succeeding Juvenal Chávez who was named chairman of the board.

 Acquisition

 The chain was purchased in 2016 by Kohlberg Kravis Roberts and merged with Cardenas.
-The Mi Pueblo brand was phased out in 2017.
+The Mi Pueblo brand was phased out the following year.

 Products and services

-Mi Pueblo has seven different departments in the store, including meat, produce, bakery, taqueria, tortilleria, deli, and seafood.
+Mi Pueblo had seven different departments in the store, including meat, produce, bakery, taqueria, tortilleria, deli, and seafood.

 In October 2014, Mi Pueblo started offering Western Union services throughout all its stores in the San Francisco Bay Area, Monterey Bay Peninsula and Central Valley to enhance existing customer needs such as check cashing, utility payments, money transfers and money orders.

 Community involvement

 In 2011, Mi Pueblo launched a scholarship program to "help students prepare for a brighter future".
-In 2014, Mi Pueblo, in collaboration with partners including the Mexican Heritage Corporation and Consul General of Mexico, raised over $100,000 to provide legal representation to unaccompanied minors at the US-Mexico border through its month- long campaign Unidos por los Niños.
+Three years later, Mi Pueblo, in collaboration with partners including the Mexican Heritage Corporation and Consul General of Mexico, raised over $100,000 to provide legal representation to unaccompanied minors at the US-Mexico border through its month- long campaign Unidos por los Niños.

 Controversy over immigration checks

 In September 2012, Mi Pueblo was criticized by labor organizations for enrolling in E-verify, a Department of Homeland Security program which screens employees for irregularities in their immigration status.
-As an owner, Juvenal Chávez was accused of hypocrisy, since he started out in business as an illegal immigrant.
+As an owner, Juvenal Chávez was accused of hypocrisy since he started out in business as an illegal immigrant.
 A spokesperson for the business said that Chávez supported fixing the "broken" immigration system.